A Healthy Digestive System is Vital to Feeling Good

 The goal is to not only restore the function of the digestive tract, but also to create a healthy environment that positively impacts total body health.

-One of our Core Wellness Activators, our Kiwi-Klenz formula, relies entirely on the natural fiber, phenolics, enzymes and antioxidants of kiwifruit to restore digestive health.
+One of our Core Wellness products, our Kiwi-Klenz formula, relies entirely on the natural fiber, phenolics, enzymes and antioxidants of kiwifruit to restore digestive health.

 While it may not be a magic bullet for all of your digestive problems, it has been shown to take on some of the toughest disorders, including gas, bloating, constipation and diarrhea, and it offers plenty of benefits beyond those as well.